Sidney Gulick

-Sidney Lewis Gulick (April 10, 1860 – December 20, 1945) was an educator, author, and missionary who spent much of his life working to promote greater understanding and friendship between Japanese and American cultures.
+Sidney Lewis Gulick (April 10, 1860 – December 20, 1945) was an educator, author, and missionary who spent much of his life working to improve Japan–United States relations.

+Gulick promoted Japan's colonialism in Korea and China, and downplayed claims that Japan was aggressively invading China.

 Biography

-Gulick was born April 10, 1860 in Ebon Atoll, Marshall Islands.
+Gulick was born April 10, 1860, in Ebon Atoll, Marshall Islands.
 His father was missionary Luther Halsey Gulick Sr. (1828–1891), and mother was Louisa Mitchell (Lewis) Gulick (1830–1893).
-He was the brother of Luther Halsey Gulick, Jr. and grandson of missionary Peter Johnson Gulick (1796–1877).
+He was the brother of Luther Halsey Gulick, Jr. and grandson of the missionary couple Peter Johnson Gulick and Fanny Hinckley Thomas Gulick.
 He graduated from Oakland High School in 1879.

 He received an A.B. degree from Dartmouth College with his brother Edward Leeds Gulick in 1883, an A.M. degree in 1886 and a D.D. degree in 1903.
 He also held D.D. degrees from Yale and Oberlin College.

 He was ordained a Congregational minister in 1886, and then was a supply minister at the Willoughby Avenue Mission, Brooklyn.
-He married Clara May Fisher (1860?–1941) on November 7, 1887.
+He married Cara May Fisher (1860?–1941) on November 7, 1887.

-In 1888 Gulick traveled to Japan, where he worked for the American Board of Commissioners for Foreign Missions through the following twenty-five years.
-He mastered the Japanese language, fluently giving sermons and writing books in it.
+In 1888, Gulick traveled to Japan, where he worked for the American Board of Commissioners for Foreign Missions through the following twenty-five years.
+He became fluent in Japanese, and gave sermons and wrote books in it.
 He taught English, science, and religion at several schools and universities in Japan.
 In his last seven years there, he served as Professor of Theology at Doshisha University in Kyoto and as lecturer at the Kyoto Imperial University.

 After returning to the United States in 1913, Gulick was dismayed to find growing discrimination and resentment against Japanese Americans.
 He campaigned against California's anti-Asian legislation and urged equality of treatment for all nations.
-An ardent worker in the cause of world peace, he was a vigorous proponent of the entry of the United States into the World Court.
+He promoted world peace, and was a vigorous proponent of the entry of the United States into the World Court.

+Gulick actively defended Japan's colonialism in Korea.
+After Japan violently suppressed the 1919 March 1st Movement Korean peaceful protests, it began a campaign to cover up and spread disinformation about its violent response.
+Gulick expressed some dismay at the disinformation campaign, but nonetheless participated in it.
+He placed partial blame on the Koreans themselves for the violent suppression of the protests, and promoted the message that Japan was on a noble civilizing mission in Korea.
+On the other hand, he advocated for the deescalation of violence and reform efforts to demilitarize Japan's policies.